danielyugoodboy/Robotics_multirotors_homewor11/README.md

 # 108 年度 機器人學：多軸旋翼機

 ### Homework11
-Deadline: 6/2
+Deadline: June 2nd

 ### Topic
 ---
-You need to finish the two parts in Homework11.
+Please complete the following two parts for this homework.

-1. Please finish the update function in kalman.cpp then you can refer page 20. in the week_12 ppt.
+1. Please finish the update function in kalman.cpp (you can check out page 20 of the ppt. from week_12)
-2. Please set parameter in the kf_test.cpp and use the following dynamic model parameter.
+2. Please set parameters in the kf_test.cpp by using the following dynamic model.

-Dynamic model
+Dynamic model:

 <img src= "https://github.com/Robotics-Aerial-Robots/Homework11/blob/master/photo/1.png" width="40%" height="20%">